benc-uk/kube-workshop/05-network-basics/readme.md

 ## 🌍 Expose the Data API externally

 We can create a different type of _Service_ in front of the data API, in order to expose it outside of the cluster and also to the internet.
-To do this use a Service with the type `LoadBalancer`, this will be picked up by Azure and a public IP assigned.
+To do this use a Service with the type `LoadBalancer`, this will be picked up by Azure and a public IP assigned and traffic routed through an Azure LoadBalancer in front of the cluster.
 How this happens is well outside of the scope of this workshop.

 We can also change the port at the _Service_ level, so the port exposed by the _Service_ doesn't need to match the one that the container is listening on.
 In this case we'll re-map the port to **80**